-Storm Chaser - Bali, Indonesia
+Storm Chaser Forecast for Bali, Indonesia

 Tropical storm photography in Bali.
 Track monsoon lightning over volcanic beaches, dramatic Amed storms, and thunderclouds over Mount Agung and Batur.